We’re nearing March. The cold, snowy months are waning. With spring drawing near, it’s time to begin planning your garden.

-Last season, we recommended using comfortable tools to help you garden efficiently and comfortably.
-Simple additions to your shed can be ergonomic trowels, cultivators and pruners which help ease discomfort associated with traditional tools, especially if you suffer from ailments like arthritis.
+Last season, we recommended using comfortable tools to help your garden efficiently and comfortably.
+Simple additions to your shed can be ergonomic trowels, cultivators, and pruners which help ease discomfort associated with traditional tools, especially if you suffer from ailments like arthritis.

 Refreshing Your Raised Garden Box

 If you didn’t clean out your raised garden bed after fall, take time to dump out any old soil and replenish it with fresh garden soil.
 You may want to wait until temperatures warm to well-above freezing if your box has sat outside in winter conditions since October.